Skip to content

 Change the item quantity to 100.
 [Wait for observation]

-What we expected: Users would press Enter or type 'ok' to advance through the tour.
+What we expected: Users press Enter to advance.

 What happened: Nothing.
 The AI just... stopped.

-The lesson: We'd assumed all chat interfaces work like traditional terminals where pressing Enter sends a signal.
-In modern chat UIs (like GitHub Copilot), pressing Enter just creates a newline.
+The lesson: We'd assumed chat interfaces work like terminals where Enter sends a signal.
+In modern chat UIs (like GitHub Copilot), Enter creates a newline.
 The AI was literally waiting for input that would never come.

 The fix: Explicit typed responses: